-I am home now.
-The surgery only takes about 5-10 minutes.
-I was not at all sleepy, so I was able to leave as soon as it was over.
+I am home from surgery now.
+The cataract surgery only takes about 5-10 minutes.
+I was not at all sleepy, so I was able to leave almost as soon as it was over.

-My daughter stopped at McDonalds to get us coffee and breakfast so we were home before 8 a.m.
+My daughter stopped at McDonald’s to get us coffee and breakfast and we were back at my apartment before 8 a.m.

-Charlie was so happy to see me when I got home.
+Charlie was so happy to see me once I got home.
 He didn’t understand why I was leaving this morning when it was still dark outside.

 I woke up with a broken blood vessel in my right eye for some reason.